 Healthcare is definitely one of the hottest areas for technological innovation today.
 While large healthcare enterprises are busy experimenting with new technologies, the most exciting products and services are coming from small startups.
 Some of them are on their way to becoming the next big thing.

-10 exciting digital health startups to watch in 2020
+Health startups to watch in 2020

 Founded in 2015 in San Francisco, California, Verge Genomics focuses on streamlining the medical trial process.
 Every year, organizations around the world waste billions of dollars on testing drugs that end up never working.
 According to one estimation, to place a drug on the market successfully, a company needs to spend $1.3 billion on research and development and acquiring FDA approval.